 Distribution services - The fund has plans of distribution for all share classes, except Class F-2, F-3, 529-F-2, 529-F-3, R-5E, R-5 and R-6 shares.
 Under the plans, the board of trustees approves certain categories of expenses that are used to finance activities primarily intended to sell fund shares and service existing accounts.
-The plans provide for payments, based on an annualized percentage of average daily net assets, ranging from 0.30% to 1.00% as noted in this section.
+The plans provide for payments, based on an annualized percentage of average daily net assets, ranging from 0.25% to 1.00% as noted in this section.
 In some cases, the board of trustees has limited the amounts that may be paid to less than the maximum allowed by the plans.
 All share classes with a plan may use up to 0.25% of average daily net assets to pay service fees, or to compensate AFD for paying service fees, to firms that have entered into agreements with AFD to provide certain shareholder services.
 The remaining amounts available to be paid under each plan are paid to dealers to compensate them for their sales activities.

 Share class Currently approved limits Plan limits

 Class A 0.30% 0.30%

-Class 529-A 0.50 0.50
+Class 529-A 0.30 0.50

 Classes C, 529-C and R-1 1.00 1.00

 Class R-2 0.75 1.00

 Class R-2E 0.60 0.85

 Classes 529-E and R-3 0.50 0.75

-Classes T, F-1, 529-T, 529-F-1 and R-4 0.25 0.50
+Classes T F-1 520-T 520-F-1 and R-4 0.25 0.50

 For Class A and 529-A shares, distribution-related expenses include the reimbursement of dealer and wholesaler commissions paid by AFD for certain shares sold without a sales charge.
 These share classes reimburse AFD for amounts billed within the prior 15 months but only to the extent that the overall annual expense limits are not exceeded.
-As of November 30, 2023, unreimbursed expenses subject to reimbursement totaled \$377,000 for Class A shares.
-There were no unreimbursed expenses subject to reimbursement for Class 529-A shares.
+As of May 31, 2024, there were no unreimbursed expenses subject to reimbursement for Class A or 529-A shares.

 Transfer agent services - The fund has a shareholder services agreement with AFS under which the fund compensates AFS for providing transfer agent services to each of the fund's share classes.
 These services include recordkeeping, shareholder communications and transaction processing.
-In addition, the fund reimburses AFS for amounts paid to third parties for performing transfer agent services on behalf of fund shareholders.
+Under this agreement, the fund also pays sub-transfer agency fees to AFS.
+These fees are paid by AFS to third parties for performing transfer agent services on behalf of fund shareholders.